Privacy Policy

 Using your information in accordance with the Data Protection Laws

-Smart and the Trustee rely on a condition that allows us to use your personal information to comply with our legal obligations in relation to the Scheme.
+Data protection laws require us to meet certain conditions before we can use your personal information.
+We rely on the legitimate interest condition that allows us to use your personal information to comply with our legal obligations in relation to the Smart Pension Master Trust.

 We will keep the amount of personal information collected and the extent of any processing to a minimum.

-We will only process information about criminal convictions if these relate to money owed to the Scheme's employers in circumstances where they are entitled to be reimbursed from your benefits and either you consent to this, or the processing is necessary for the exercise of a legal claim.
+We will only process information about criminal convictions if these relate to money owed to your employer in circumstances where they are entitled to be reimbursed from your benefits and either you consent to this, or the processing is necessary for the exercise of a legal claim.

 What do we do with the information?

-We may use your personal information for a number of purposes relating to the administration of the Scheme, including the following:
+We may use your personal information for a number of purposes relating to the administration of the Smart Pension Master Trust, including the following:

 • To calculate and pay benefits.
-This includes providing you with details of your benefits and options under the Scheme and dealing with any queries that you have about these.
+This includes providing you with details of your benefits and options under the Smart Pension Master Trust and dealing with any queries that you have about these.
 It also includes providing Smart Retire, an online drawdown facility where members can view the values of their investment, submit requests to switch money between investment funds, modify a repeating monthly withdrawal and request occasional lump sum withdrawals.

-• To notify you about services provided to members of the Scheme and any changes to those services or to enable you to access those services.
+• To notify you about services provided to members of the Smart Pension Master Trust and any changes to those services or to enable you to access those services.

 • For statistical, financial modelling, funding, accounting, and reference purposes.